atoti/atoti/README.md

 ### 🔍 Overview

-Atoti is a Data Analytics platform with a best-in-class calculation engine, a visualization suite and a real time OLAP cube, all rolled into one.
+Atoti is a Data Analytics platform with a best-in-class calculation engine, a visualization suite, and a real-time OLAP cube, all rolled into one.
 Atoti is made by ActiveViam, with a free Community Edition.

 <p align="center">
     <a href="https://www.youtube.com/watch?v=KNvheH-ifAI" target="_blank"><img src="./assets/youtube-preview.png" alt="youtube"></a>